Everything you need to know about Ahmed Dahab’s Washare scheme

 Two apps are needed to operate the scheme: Cashare and Washare.
 Individuals seeking to outsource their laundry download the Washare app.
 Prospective washers download Cashare.
 Cashare connects washers with their market.
 It also enables them to make extra money by providing additional ironing services.

 The Washare company was created by Ahmed Dahab.
-It employs 87 technical, marketing and investment relationship staff, located in Dubai, India, Turkey, and the UK.
+It employs 87 technical, marketing and investment relationship staff, located in Dubai, Turkey, and the UK.
 Mr. Dahab also relies on a crew of outsourced workers to provide professional support.

 Prior to its launch in the United Kingdom, the Washare platform was promoted through a multi-million-pound ad campaign.
 Mr. Dahab has high hopes for the scheme.
 Speaking with Forbes, he revealed his aim of establishing his platform as the ‘Uber of washing’.
 In addition to UK operations, Mr Dahab plans to roll out Washare across larger US cities, as well as Canada, Italy, France, and Japan.